TheZalRevolt/TheZalDev_Blog/src/content/post/astro_porkbun.md

 ## Step 2: setup your domain on Porkbun

-In this step I will show you how to setup your domain on Porkbun because... well I used Porkbun but I think that this step will be similiar of other domain providers.
+In this step, I will show you how to set up your domain on Porkbun because... well I used Porkbun but I think that this step will be similar to other domain providers.

 Go to [Porkbun](https://porkbun.com/), sign in with your account and access to the domain managment page (Account -> Domain Managment)